Josh Smith Preview, Player Props: Rangers vs. Astros

-Josh Smith -- with a slugging percentage of .129 in his past 10 games (including no homers) -- will be in action for the Texas Rangers against the Houston Astros, with J.P.
-France on the hill, on September 4 at 4:05 PM ET.
+Josh Smith, with a slugging percentage of .258 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Houston Astros, with Justin Verlander on the mound, September 6 at 8:05 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Twins.
+He had a hitless performance in his previous game (0-for-2) against the Astros.

 Josh Smith Game Info & Props vs. the Astros